FORCE BRIEFING |

 If a soldier's weapon is hit, it is considered useless until it is taken to his force's CCP.
 Troops visiting their force's CCP for weapon repair must sign in on the CCP clipboard.

-If two troops hit each other simultaneously, both troops are eliminated.
+two troops hit each other simultaneously, both troops are eliminated.
+Any

 KIA